Banana’s foster makes an appearance at your breakfast table instead of the dessert table!

 Banana pancakes, rum flavored caramel sauce and a nutty topping elevate ordinary pancakes into something extraordinary!

 When it comes to breakfast foods, I think there are two kinds of people.
 You are either an egg person or you are a sweet person.
-I know in my own family, when we make it to brunch, my husband always orders an omelet and I always order pancakes.
+I know in my own family, when we make it to brunch, my husband always orders an omelet and I always order something like Blueberry Quinoa Pancake Recipe or these Zucchini Pancakes.
 That is the way it has always been.
 My kids fall on the pancake side of the aisle as well.
 None of us ever stray from our favorites.

 I’m not saying I don’t stray from pancakes, because I do.
 Sometimes I have Strawberry Cheesecake Stuffed French Toast and sometimes I have Caramel Apple Monkey Bread Muffins for breakfast, it just depends on how crazy I feel.
 No matter what, my breakfast tends to be sweet and a little syrupy.
 That is exactly why I am super excited to share this bananas foster pancake recipe.
 It is one of my absolute favorites!